 To opt into the text alert ONLY system: Text “MackinacEAS” to 67283

 Users will receive a reply: “Welcome to the Mackinac County Emergency Alerting System (EAS).
 Alerts and other important notifications will now come via “text” to your phone.

 To opt-out: send a reply message to 67283 “STOP MackinacEAS” to Cancel.
 MSG & Data Rates May Apply MSG Frequency Varies,” verifying participation in the text alerting system.

-Overview of 2019 Calls For Service
+Overview of the year 2020 911 Calls For Service

 Mackinac County 911 District Board